 If the total egress throughput or the total event egress rate across all event hubs in a namespace exceeds the aggregate throughput unit allowances, receivers will get throttled and receive errors indicating that the egress quota has been exceeded.
 Ingress and egress quotas are enforced separately so that no sender can cause event consumption to slow down, nor a receiver can prevent events from being sent into Event Hub.

 Note that the throughput unit selection is independent of the number of Event Hub partitions (sometimes referred to as shards in similar systems).
-While each partition offers a maximum throughput of 1 MB/s, 1,000 event/s ingress and 2 MB/s egress, there is no fixed charge for the partitions themselves.
+There is no fixed charge for the partitions themselves.
 The charge is for the aggregate throughput units on all event hubs in a namespace.
 With this, customers can create enough partitions to support the anticipated maximum load for their systems, without incurring any throughput unit charges until the event load on the system actually requires higher throughput numbers and without having to change the structure and architecture of their systems as the load on the system increases.